GoogleChrome/web.dev/src/site/content/en/blog/model-viewer-10/index.md

 <iframe style="width:100%; height: 100%;position: absolute; top: 50%; left: 50%; transform: translate(-50%,-50%);" src="https://modelviewer.dev/webdotdev/rendering.html" frameborder="0" allowfullscreen></iframe>

-### Stability ###
+### Stability

-With `<model-viewer>` reaching its first major version, we’re prioritizing API stability and will avoid making any breaking changes until version 2.0 is released.
+With `<model-viewer>` reaching its first major version, API stability is a priority, so breaking changes will be avoided until version 2.0 is released.

 ## What’s next?

-`<model-viewer>` version 1.0 includes the most-requested capabilities, but we’re not done yet.
+`<model-viewer>` version 1.0 includes the most-requested capabilities, but the team is not done yet.
-We’re continuing to add features, as well as focusing on performance, stability, documentation, and tooling.
+More features will be added, as will improvements in performance, stability, documentation, and tooling.
 If you have suggestions, file an [issue in Github](https://github.com/google/model-viewer/issues); also, PRs are always welcome.
-You can also stay connected by following [`<model-viewer>` on Twitter](https://twitter.com/modelviewer) and checking out our [community chat on Spectrum](https://spectrum.chat/model-viewer?tab=posts).
+You can also stay connected by following [`<model-viewer>` on Twitter](https://twitter.com/modelviewer) and checking out the [community chat on Spectrum](https://spectrum.chat/model-viewer?tab=posts).